Galadriel Stineman: Early life

 Stineman was born in Cincinnati and named after the character Galadriel in The Lord of the Rings, which her mother read while pregnant.
-She completed her high-school education at Newport Central Catholic High School, in Newport, Kentucky.
-She was a cheerleader, dancer and horseback rider while at school.
-Although she participated in the drama club, she never captured a starring role in any play at school level.
+She graduated from Newport Central Catholic High School, in Newport, Kentucky in 2002.
+She was a cheerleader, dancer and horseback rider, and also participated in drama club while at school.

 She grew up in Northern Kentucky, where her father was a tennis player as well as a teacher and her mother, a nurse.
 She then attended Northern Kentucky University.
 As a very involved undergrad, she was president of Delta Zeta sorority, vice president of student government and named "Outstanding Senior of the Year".
 It was during her time at NKU that she became involved in student films and eventually signed with a couple local talent agencies to pick up extra money.
 She graduated magna cum laude in 2007 from the College of Informatics.